sebastianrogers/sharepoint-pnp-test-data/README.md

     "title": "Human readable title for the definition.", "description": "Description of what the definition will generate.", "lists": [
         {
             "rows": "1", // The number of rows to generate "fields": [
                 {
                     "title": "The InternalName of the field",
                     "pattern": "The pattern to use to generate the field" }
             ]
         }
+    ],
+    "lookups":
+        "token": [  // The token name that the {lookup:} token will use "value"
     ]
 }
 ```

+#### Field Patterns

+The field pattern is the data used to populate a field.

+It can comprise:

+- Tokens
+- Regular expressions

+The tokens are evaulated first.

+- {lookup:<lookup name>}, replaces the token with a random value from the matching lookup member, e.g. "{lookup:forename}"

 ## Getting Started